vim-scripts/templateX/README.rst

 templates for certain file types.
 It is useful for automating some daily tasks with custom includes which enable you to extend the functionality of templateX.
+Be aware that the templates are not fully tested.

 Changelog
 =========

+1.14: - Small bugfixes/improvements in templates (especially YAD)
+      - Additional YAD template ``*.sh,yad-frontend-monitor_read``:
+      - Renamed some templates
-1.13: - Improved & shortened logging
+      - Cleanup of tabs/spaces in Vim- and Puppet-templates 1.13: - Improved & shortened logging
       - Abort if user selects no template variant 1.12: - Small improvements (no bugfixes)